nawinsharma/kandid-ai/README.md

 ---

-Built with ❤️ using Next.js, TypeScript, and modern web technologies.
+Built with Next.js, TypeScript, and modern web technologies.